LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

             values : ["world","mundo"]
             label  : WORLD.%%

-So this will give us an English result, and a Portuguese one.
-(If you want, you can add as many more langauges as you want, as long as both parameters hold the same number of values).
+So this will give us an English result, and a Portuguese one. (you could add as many more langauges as you want, as long as both parameters hold the same number of values).

 study
 ~~~~~